f5devcentral/f5-velos-training/docs/velos_f5os_configuration_backup_and_restore.rst

     POST https://{{velos_chassis1_chassis_partition1_ip}}:8888/api/data/f5-utils-file-transfer:file/transfer-status

-A status similar to the one below will show a status of completed if successful:
+A status like the one below will show a status of completed if successful:

 .. code-block:: json